 Expand the current profile.

 If you want to open shared files and folders that are on a PC running Windows XP from a PC running Windows 8.1 or Windows RT 8.1, it's best to put the items in the Shared Documents folder.
-Then, right-click the item you want to share, click Sharing and Security and tick the Share this folder on the network checkbox.
-If you want to edit the shared items from other PCs on your network, tick the Allow network users to change my files checkbox.
+Then, right-click the item you want to share, click Sharing and Security, and select the Share this folder on the network check box.
+If you want to edit the shared items from other PCs on your network, select the Allow network users to change my files check box.